The Clown (album): Notes about the tracks

 "Blue Cee" is a standard blues in two keys, C and B, "but that's not noticeable and it ends up in C, basically", he said and continued "I heard some Basie in it and also some church-like feeling".

 "Reincarnation of a Lovebird" is a composition dedicated to bebop saxophonist Charlie Parker, known commonly as "Bird".
 "I wouldn't say I set out to write a piece on Bird. [...]
 Suddenly I realize it was Bird. [...]
 In one way, the work isn't like him.
 It's built on long lines and most of his pieces were short lines.
 But it's my feeling about Bird.
 I felt like crying when I wrote it."

 "The Clown" tells the story of a clown "who tried to please people like most jazz musicians do, but whom nobody liked until he was dead.
 My version of the story ended with his blowing his brains out with the people laughing and finally being pleased because they thought it was part of the act.
 I liked the way Jean changed the ending; leaves it more up to the listener."

-According to a later biography, Mingus was a fan of Shepherd's radio show on WOR and outlined a concept for Shepherd but encouraged him to elaborate and improvise.
+According to a later biography, Mingus was a fan of Shepherd's radio show on WOR and outlined a concept for Shepherd but encouraged him to elaborate and improvise..
+Mingus said in an interview that he had the musicians overdub parts because of the novel complexity of the piece: "three-four keys at once, atonal, whatever you want to call it [...].
+On 'The Clown' I couldn't have written that and had the guys do it right, so I had them overdub it."

 A deluxe edition of The Clown was issued in 2000 on Rhino featuring two bonus tracks.